A Burning Passion for Education Reform

 entrepreneur?
 “I am totally driven by fear.
 It keeps me on edge.
 I don’t want to fail and am fearful that I will disappoint someone.”
 Focus.
 Discipline.
 Momentum.
 Have a great team that works at the same speed and in the same direction.
 They make the journey so much more enjoyable.

-4. What makes Fremont College so unique?
+4. What makes Fremont University so unique?
 We have two very important frameworks that make the 21st century workplace education very effective. * Flipped and blended classroom.
 All learning is didactic and online.
 Professors are no longer knowledge gods, they act as curator, mentor, coach and adviser for our students.
-Students come to Fremont College to do projects, collaboration, and discussions. * Vertically Integrated Education.
+Students come to Fremont University to do projects, collaboration, and discussions. * Vertically Integrated Education.
 When a university owns businesses that they teach, students learn very effectively from their boss who is their professor via apprenticeship.
 Students will graduate with a bachelor’s degree, four years of real work experience, and a promise of an interview for a job their degree is tailored specifically to do.
-That’s what we are implementing through Fremont College Education Lab.
-If you are interested in knowing more about Fremont College click here to contact us.
+That’s what we are implementing through Fremont University Education Lab.
+If you are interested in knowing more about Fremont University click here to contact us.